weaverryan/ioMenuPlugin/README.markdown

 TODO
 -----

-  - test the config handler and the generated menu cache
+  - add more tests to the config cache
   - correct fetching of cascading credentials
   - cascading of attributes